fosstodon/hub/_posts/2023/2023-06-20-facebook-fosstodon-fedi.md

 However, we don't know what this thing is yet.
 Hell, we don't even know if this thing will actually *exist* yet.
 So let's just wait and see.

-What if this thing ends up being a service that can allow you to communicate with your friends who still use Facebook, via the Fedi, in a privacy respecting manor.
+What if this thing ends up being a service that can allow you to communicate with your friends who still use Facebook, via the Fedi, in a privacy respecting manner.
 That would be pretty cool, I think; especially when you consider that one of the main concerns with new users on the Fedi is that they can't find their friends.

 We all know Facebook is a [privacy vortex of doom](https://kevquirk.com/why-you-shouldnt-use-facebook) so I doubt that would ever happen, but we shall see...